gode-ting/LoanBroaker/README.md

 **Production:** in this dir, run `npm run start`.
 Will start two processes that each start their respective translator in production.

 **Development:** In this dir, run `npm run dev`.
 Will start two proccesses that each start teir respective translator in development mode.

+## Notes

+### HashMap vs. JSON

+Why did we choose to pass HashMap from process to process, and why did we regret it?

+### Better namings

+Could we have named our proccesses better, and how would this possibly have helped us?

+- Structure.
+- Which services need what?